Skip to content

 • Broker Tokens: Used for broker-to-hub communication, often combined with HMAC request signing.

-• GET /: List agents (filterable by grove, user, phase).
+• GET /: List agents (filterable by project, user, phase).

 • POST /: Dispatch a new agent.